dankamongmen/notcurses/doc/man/man1/notcurses-tester.1.md

 # DESCRIPTION

-**notcurses-tester** drives the several hundred unit tests included with notcurses.
-It requires several data files installed alongside notcurses;
+**notcurses-tester** drives the several hundred unit tests included with Notcurses.
+It requires several data files installed alongside Notcurses;
 if these are in an irregular location, supply **-p**.

 # OPTIONS